Asphalt Roof Shingles: A Complete Guide

 What are Asphalt Shingles?

-If you’re wondering why asphalt shingles are such a popular option, it’s because they check off a lot of boxes for homeowners.
-First, they’re made from a base mat—usually fiberglass or organic materials like cellulose fibers—coated with asphalt, which provides waterproofing.
+If you’re wondering why asphalt shingles are such a popular option, it’s because they check off a lot of boxes for the average homeowner.
+First, they’re made from a base mat—usually fiberglass or organic materials like cellulose fibers—coated with new asphalt, which provides waterproofing.
 The shingles are then topped with mineral granules that add color and protect them from the sun’s harsh UV rays.

 1. 3-Tab Shingles

-• Overview: These are your entry-level option—the most basic and affordable type of asphalt shingles.
+• Overview: These are your entry-level option—the most basic and affordable type of asphalt roof shingle.
 They’re called “3-tab” because of the three distinct tabs or cutouts along the bottom edge, giving the roof a uniform, flat look.

 • Durability: While 3-tab shingles get the job done, they don’t last as long as other types.
-You can expect around 15 to 20 years of protection, making them ideal for homeowners on a budget or those looking for a temporary solution.
+Expect around 15 to 20 years of protection, making them ideal for budget-conscious roofing projects.

-• Aesthetic Appeal: These shingles provide a simple, clean look that works well on traditional or smaller homes.
-If you need something functional without too much fuss, 3-tab shingles are a great option.
+• Aesthetic Appeal: They provide a simple, clean look that works well on traditional or smaller homes.

 2. Architectural Shingles

-• Overview: Also known as dimensional or laminate shingles, architectural shingles are a step up from 3-tab in both performance and style.
-They’re thicker and heavier, giving your roof a layered, dimensional appearance that mimics more expensive materials like wood shakes.
+• Overview: Also called dimensional shingles, architectural shingles are a step up from 3-tab in both performance and style.
+They’re thicker, heavier, and have a layered appearance that mimics wood shake shingles.

 3. Luxury Shingles